vladmandic/human/README.md

   face: {
     enabled: true,          // controls if specified modul is enabled (note: module is not loaded until it is required)
     detector: {
-      modelPath: '../models/blazeface/model.json', // path to specific pre-trained model
+      modelPath: '../models/blazeface/tfhub/model.json', // can be 'tfhub', 'front' or 'back'
+      inputSize: 128,       // 128 for tfhub and front models, 256 for back
       maxFaces: 10,         // how many faces are we trying to analyze. limiting number in busy scenes will result in higher performance
       skipFrames: 10,       // how many frames to skip before re-running bounding box detection
-      minConfidence: 0.8,   // threshold for discarding a prediction
+      minConfidence: 0.5,   // threshold for discarding a prediction
       iouThreshold: 0.3,    // threshold for deciding whether boxes overlap too much in non-maximum suppression
-      scoreThreshold: 0.75, // threshold for deciding when to remove boxes based on score in non-maximum suppression },
+      scoreThreshold: 0.7,  // threshold for deciding when to remove boxes based on score in non-maximum suppression },
     mesh: {
       enabled: true,